April 2

 Chamber vac bags: smooth.

-Edge sealer bags are textured on the inside to help "push" air out of the bags; without this texturing, a bag won't work with an edge sealer.
+Edge sealer bags are textured on the inside to help "push" air out of the bags; a smooth bag won't work on an edge sealer.

-Because chamber sealers evacuate air from an entire chamber, this texturing is not needed.
-Therefore, chamber vacuum bags are smooth inside and out, are only one layer of plastic, and are less expensive than edge sealer bags.
+Because chamber sealers evacuate air from an entire chamber, texturing is not needed.
+So chamber vacuum bags are smooth inside and out, are only one layer of plastic, and are less expensive than edge sealer bags.

 In fact, they are quite a bit less expensive: even brand name chamber vac bags are cheaper than generic edge sealer bag rolls (rolls are the cheapest way to buy edge sealer bags).

-So over the long haul, you can really save a lot of money on bags with a chamber sealer.
+So over time, you can save a lot of money with a chamber sealer because bags are so much cheaper.

 What About the New Generation of Chamber Vacuum Sealers?
 Are They Any Good?